 Identifying All Responsible Parties

 Drivers in larger cars, trucks, or SUVs often fail to see bicyclists on the road.
 They may also engage in unsafe driving behaviors, such as speeding or trying to narrowly pass a bicyclist.
 In other instances, drivers are simply not paying attention to the road while they are behind the wheel.

 In other cases, someone other than another driver may have caused your crash.
 Poorly maintained roadways, nearby pedestrians, and even defective bicycle parts are also common causes of bicycle accidents in Houston.
 Depending on the circumstances of your case, the responsible parties in your claim could include:

-- The car, truck, or SUV driver;
+- The car, truck, or SUV driver

-- The government entity responsible for maintaining safe road conditions;
+- The government entity responsible for maintaining safe road conditions

-- A bicycle or vehicle manufacturer, if a product defect caused your crash.
+- A bicycle or vehicle manufacturer, if a product defect caused your crash

 No matter how your accident occurred or who the responsible parties are, we can help you hold them liable for their negligence—and for your damages.

 Handling Communication and Negotiation With the Insurance Company